Quantum-accelerated algorithms for generating random primitive polynomials over finite fields: Introduction

-At the same time, irreducible polynomials are also the characteristic polynomials of linear feedback shift registers (LFSR) for generating pseudo-random sequences \cite{golomb81}, and the sequences are with the best randomness properties when generated by primitive polynomials \cite{golomb81,blackburn1996,macwilliams1976,fredricsson1975,mitra08}.
-In Yuen's protocol (Y00) of keyed communication in quantum noise \cite{yuen03,yuen04,Barbosa03,Yuen09,chuang05}, LFSR-based pseudo-random numbers are generated from secret keys shared by two communication parties for preparing proper quantum states carrying data bit information or for selecting the optimum measurement to extract the data bit information from quantum states.
-Y00 type protocols are believed to be with high communication efficiency while keeping computational security.
+Irreducible polynomials are also the characteristic polynomials of linear feedback shift registers (LFSR) for generating pseudo-random sequences \cite{golomb81}, and those sequences generated by primitive polynomials are proven to be with the best randomness properties \cite{golomb81,blackburn1996,macwilliams1976,fredricsson1975,mitra08}.
+In Yuen's protocol (Y00) of keyed communication in quantum noise \cite{yuen03,yuen04,Barbosa03,Yuen09,chuang05}, LFSR-based pseudo-random numbers are generated from the shared secret keys between two communication parties, which are subsequently utilized to encode data bit information into proper quantum states or to select the optimal measurement for decoding the data bit information from quantum states.
+Y00-type protocols are famous for highly efficient in communication tasks while keeping computational security under quantum attack.

+Despite the broad applications of primitive polynomials in computer science and PQC, existing classical algorithms for generating random degree $n$ primitive polynomials over a finite field containing $q$ elements, denoted $\gf{q}$, rely on the prime factorization of $q^n-1$ to be efficiently implemented \cite{shoup90,rieke98,hansen92,vijayarangan05,shparlinski96}, which greatly narrows their practical applications.
+Fortunately, integer factorization is efficiently solvable on quantum computers.
+Drawing inspiration from Simon's algorithm \cite{simon1997}, Shor proposed a quantum algorithm \cite{Shor94} for factoring large integers, say $N$, in time O($(\log N)^3$).